jankupczyk/IP_SWEEPER/README.md

-*Be aware that the program is in its alpha version, so there may be bugs!*
+*Be aware that the program is in its alpha version, so there may be bugs!!*